webix-hub/docs/data/desktop/filter_sort.md

 ##Sorting

-Sorting is enabled by **sort()** function that takes data item, sorting direction and sorting mode as parameters:
+Sorting is enabled by the **sort()** function that takes data item, sorting direction and sorting mode as parameters:

 - Sorting as component property.
-Data will be during component initialization:
+Data will be sorted during component initialization:

 ~~~js
 webix.ui({